microsoft/atlas-design/css/src/atomics/README.md

 ## Values

-While CSS property values are straightfoward (they just match the CSS property), the value property is not always as easy to guess.
+While CSS properties are straightfoward (they just match the CSS), the value property is not always as easy to guess.
 We have a few rules that help us figure out how to write values in class names.

 1. When the CSS value is a string (such as `flex-end` in `justify-content: flex-end`, or `grid` in `display: grid;`) then we just use that string directly (meaning these classes become `.justify-content-flex-end` and `.display-grid`).
 2. In some cases, such as themed colors values, values are associated concepts.